witchcrafters/witchcraft/README.md

 ### Import Chains

-It is very common to want everything in a chain.
-You can import the entire chain with `use`.
+It is very common to want to import a class and all of its dependencies.
+You can do this with `use`.
 For example, you can import the entire library with:

 ```elixir
 use Witchcraft